 Trauma Counseling

-In certain situations, an overwhelming threat or negative event can overwhelm our capacity to process our experience and find a way to go forward and live the life we want live.
+In certain situations, an overwhelming threat or negative event can overwhelm our capacity to process our experience and find a way to go forward and live the life we want to live.
 These events or threats might be recent or quite old.

 The American Psychological Association (APA) defines psychological trauma as follows: